 The Munsell hue and chroma spacing has been extensively researched and documented over the past century, and the Munsell is now commonly used as a benchmark spacing of hues when assessing the consistency or accuracy of newer color models, for example the CIELAB a*b* plane.

-Blue green is the complement of crimson
+Blue is the complement of yellow

 See the Munsell Color System for more information.